transcoinme/apidocs/source/index.html.md

 # Request Description

 Request data exchange takes place in json format.
 So you must prepare the incoming data accordingly, and also decrypt the response.
+Successful requests accepted by our system lead to the creation of transactions or their status changes.
+Description of transaction statuses is given in the corresponding [paragraph](#transaction-statuses)

 ## Method process